Agricultural and Water Resources Data Pathfinder: Land Data

 Note that Worldview does have a corrected reflectance product but it is not a standard, research quality product.
 The purpose of this algorithm is to provide natural-looking images by removing gross atmospheric effects, such as Rayleigh scattering, from MODIS visible bands 1-7.

 Land Surface Temperature

 Land surface temperature is useful for monitoring changes in weather and climate patterns and is used in agriculture and water resource management to allow farmers and decision makers to evaluate water requirements.

-Research quality surface reflectance data products can be accessed directly from the Earthdata Search or the LP DAAC Data Pool; MODIS and VIIRS datasets are available as HDF files, but are also customizable to GeoTIFF:
+Research quality surface reflectance data products can be accessed directly from Earthdata Search or LP DAAC's Data Pool; MODIS and VIIRS datasets are available as HDF files, but are also customizable to GeoTIFF: